gregives/gregives.co.uk/contents/projects/picnic-spots.md

 ---
 title: Picnic Spots
+titleShort: ''
 date: 2019-04-01
-image: /assets/images/dynamic/picnic-spots/screenshot.png
+image: "/assets/images/dynamic/picnic-spots/screenshot.png"
-description: >-
-  Website created at HackBordeaux in 24 hours.
+description: Website created at HackBordeaux in 24 hours.
 View, add and review the best places to eat your tuna sweetcorn sandwiches.
 tags:
 - Node.js
 - Express
 - EJS
 - Passport
 - Bootstrap
 - Mapbox

 ---
 Picnic Spots was created at HackBordeaux with another member of HackSheffield, in 24 hours.
 Picnic Spots allows you to find a perfect spot for your lunch, courtesy of user-submitted spots and reviews.

 ![Screenshot of Picnic Spots, showing a map with locations and ratings](/assets/images/dynamic/picnic-spots/screenshot.png)